 He entered his guilty plea in the U.S. District Court in Los Angeles.
 He was charged with distribution of hydrocodone, also known as Vicodin.
 Continue reading “Doctor in West Hollywood Pleads Guilty to Drug Trafficking Prescription Pills”

-Two men have been arrested for robbery after meeting a man who had posted an ad on Craigslist offering some items for sale.
+The two men were arrested for robbery after meeting a man who had posted an ad on Craigslist offering some items for sale.
 The robbery occurred in the McDonald’s parking lot on Van Nuys Boulevard in Panorama City.

 A San Fernando Superior Court judge has ordered a trial for Ka Pasasouk, who is accused of murder of four people at a Northridge boardinghouse in December 2012.
 The judge made his decision after he heard the testimony of witnesses during a preliminary hearing.
 The defendant has been charged with murder after shooting two women and two men in in front an unlicensed boarding house on Devonshire Street.
 Continue reading “Judge Orders Trial in Northridge Murder Case”